bcgov/aps-infra-platform/documentation/how-to/upstream-services.md

 Where:

 - `podSelector` is a selector that matches your upstream service.
-- `namespaceSelector` is the APS namespace which hosts the API Gateway on Silver (`b8840c`), not your namespace.
+- `namespaceSelector` is the APS namespace which hosts the API Gateway on Emerald (`cc9a8a`), not your namespace.
 Don't change this.

 **Upstream egress policy**: APS will also create an `egress` Network Policy to send traffic from the API Gateway to the upstream service.